ppanyukov/kube-info-hack/README.md

 - For details see `deploy-minikube.yaml`, everything is there.

-- For further docs etc see:
+- For official docs etc see:
     - RBAC: https://kubernetes.io/docs/reference/access-authn-authz/rbac/

     - Service accounts: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/